divyanshusahu/divyanshusahu/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=divyanshusahu.divyanshusahu)

 My interest lies in Full Stack Development and Information Security.
-I am a fourth-year student at the Indian Institute of Technology (IIT) Roorkee in Computer Science.
+I am a B.Tech graduate in Computer Science from the Indian Institute of Technology, Roorkee.
 I was a member of InfoSecIITR (a group of security enthusiasts from IIT Roorkee).
 I like participating in many Capture the Flag (CTF) events.
 During my free time, I love reading novels (preferably fiction).

 ### About Me:

-- 🔭 I’m currently working on Nodejs, React, Python, Flask, JavaScript, AWS
+- 🔭 I’m currently working on Nodejs, React, Python, Flask, JavaScript
 - 🌱 I’m currently learning React Native and GO
-- 👨🏻‍💻 Most of my projects are available on Github.
+- 👨🏻‍💻 Most of my projects are available on Github
 - 💬 Ask me about anything.
 I am happy to help
 - 📫 How to reach me: dsahu1997@gmail.com
-- ⚡ Fun fact: Equal is Not Always Equal in Javascript.
+- ⚡ Fun fact: Equal is Not Always Equal in Javascript

 ### Connect me with: